-Auxiliary input jack (if equipped)
+Auxiliary input jack

-Your vehicle may be equipped with an Auxiliary Input Jack (AIJ), located in the instrument panel tray.
+Your vehicle is equipped with an Auxiliary Input Jack (AIJ), located in the instrument panel tray.
 The Auxiliary Input Jack provides a way to connect your portable music player to the in-vehicle audio system.
 This allows the audio from a portable music player to be played through the vehicle speakers with high fidelity.
 To achieve optimal performance, please observe the following instructions when attaching your portable music device to the audio system.